Arithmetic of curves on moduli of local systems: Introduction

+In Section \ref{sect:4}, we study the behavior of integral points on algebraic curves in $X_k$.
 For each curve $a\subset\Sigma$, let $\tr_a$ be the regular function on $X_k$ given by monodromy trace of local systems along $a$.
-We define an algebraic subvariety $V\subseteq X_k$ to be \emph{integrable} if there is a pants decomposition $P$ of $\Sigma$ (i.e.~a maximal union of pairwise disjoint and nonisotopic essential curves) such that ${\tr_a}$ is constant on $V$ for every curve $a\subset P$.
-Otherwise, $V$ is \emph{nonintegrable}.
-Given an algebraic subvariety $V\subseteq X_k$ and an arbitrary subset $A\subseteq\C$, let us denote
+We define an algebraic curve $C\subset X_k$ to be \emph{integrable} if there is a pants decomposition $P$ of $\Sigma$ (i.e.~a maximal union of pairwise disjoint and nonisotopic essential simple closed curves) such that ${\tr_a}$ is constant on $C$ for every curve $a\subset P$.
+Otherwise, $C$ is \emph{nonintegrable}.
+Given an algebraic curve $C\subset X_k$ and an arbitrary subset $A\subseteq\C$, let us denote

-In Section 5, we prove the following result, by applying Theorem \ref{theorem1} to function fields of affine algebraic curves equipped with valuations given by points at infinity.
+We prove the following result, by applying the boundedness of nonarchimedean systoles on local systems to function fields of algebraic curves.

 \begin{theorem} If $C\subset X_k$ is a geometrically irreducible nonintegrable algebraic curve, then $C(A)$ is finite for any closed discrete set $A\subset\C$. \end{theorem}